openalias/openalias-spec/oa2.md

 This is a major improvement in OA.
 Instead of simply specifying `usdt` as the prefix, recordholders can specify the exact network that they wish to receive USDT on, eg: `usdt:eth`.

-***Question: should we allow re-use of the same integer multiple times to signal to the sender an indifference between receive types?***

 #### `address_type`

 This is an optional (but recommended) identifier for the address type.
 Example address types might be `p2tr`, `p2wpkh`, `p2sh`, `p2pkh`, `bip352` (silent payments address), `bip47` (PayNym).